Adding an Equation

 The provided code is then again viable for usage in the SciFlow equation editor.
 That way nobody has to worry about a woul-be disadvantage regarding the LaTeX language.

 While your equations by default arrange themselves within the running text, you have the option to indent their placement.
 This allows for a more prominent and emphasized positioning of your equation.
-Indented formulas also appear in the Document Outline, making them avalaible for cross-referencing.
+Depending on the template indented formulas may be numbered in the export process and also appear in the Document Outline, making them avalaible for cross-referencing.

 To change the alignment of an equation, click on it in the running text, deactivate the inline modulator and place it again.